A graphic of a bank account with an ACH payment icon on a computer screen

 How to Start Accepting ACH Payments

 The various payment methods customers use to pay for products and services often confuse small businesses.
-ACH and eChecks offer convenience for customers, and small businesses that receive ACH payments have the potential to increase sales.
+ACH and eChecks offer convenience for customers, and small businesses that receive ACH payments can increase sales.
 Knowing how to accept ACH payments will set you up for growth in your sales and profits.

 What Are ACH Payment Services?

-An automated clearinghouse, or ACH, is a system that transfers money directly from one bank to another through electronic means.
-The ACH network, also known as Nacha, processes, aggregates, and distributes payments to participating financial institutions three times a day, business days included.
+An automated clearinghouse, or ACH, is a system that transfers money directly from one bank to another electronically.
+The ACH network, also known as Nacha, processes, aggregates, and distributes payments to participating financial institutions three times a day, including business days.
 At its core, the payment process enables a customer to pay you directly from their bank account into yours.

 ACH transfers include eChecks, wire transfers, direct deposits, reimbursements, and electronic benefits payments, such as funds sent by the United States Department of Agriculture to a Supplemental Nutrition Assistance Program benefits card.